-In the present pre-registered research (https://osf.io/zrgc5), we conducted the first test of whether these three bodily displays of emotion are recognized by individuals living in a small-scale traditional society separated from the industrial world.
-This approach has been referred to as the "maximally divergent population" test of universality (Heine & Norenzayan, 2005).
+In the present pre-registered research (https://osf.io/9hwxt), we conducted the first test of whether these three bodily displays of emotion are recognized by individuals living in a small-scale traditional society separated from the industrial world.
+This approach has been referred to as the "maximally divergent population" test of universality (Norenzayan & Heine, 2005).
 If individuals from culturally isolated small-scale societies who are unlikely to have learned about Western emotion expressions through cross-cultural transmission reliably recognize bodily displays of emotion, it would provide strong support for the universality of these expressions.
-We addressed this question by examining recognition among the Mayangna - indigenous individuals living in the Bosawás Reserve, Nicaragua.
+We addressed this question by examining recognition among the Mayangna-indigenous individuals living in the Bosawas Reserve, Nicaragua.

 Notably, one prior study examined whether emotion-specific bodily behaviors reliably convey distinct emotions among members of an isolated small-scale society.
-However, this prior research used a different population (Kreung villagers in Ratanakiri, Cambodia) to study biological motion that can be inferred from points of light, rather than fully visible static bodily expressions (Parkinson, Walker, Memmi, & Wheatley, 2017).
-Kreung participants (n = 16) reliably identified anger expressions from moving points of light, but recognition of fear and sadness was not significantly greater than chance.
+However, this prior research used a different population (Kreung villagers in Ratanakiri, Cambodia) to study biological motion that can be inferred from points of light, rather than fully visible static bodily expressions (Parkinson et al., 2017).
+Kreung participants (n=16) reliably identified anger expressions from moving points of light, but recognition of fear and sadness was not significantly greater than chance.
 Point-light displays are notably different from visible bodily expressions, as they isolate movement cues by minimizing or completely removing visual information about the behaviors themselves.
-As a result, a bodily expression in which arms are held in front of the body with hands in fists (i.e., anger) would, in a point-light display, appear identical to an expression in which arms are held in front of the body with arms are held in front of the body with arms are held in front of the body with arms are held in front of the body with arms are held in front of the body with arms are held in front of the body with arms are held in front of the body with the hands facing palm-out protectively (i.e., fear).
+As a result, a bodily expression in which arms are held in front of the body with hands in fists (i.e., anger) would, in a point-light display, appear identical to an expression in which arms are held in front of the body with the hands facing palm-out protectively (i.e., fear).
 Indeed, this may be one reason that point-light displays yield lower recognition rates than fully visible bodily expressions (e.g., Atkinson et al., 2004).

-In a separate study, Parkinson and colleagues (2017, Study 1) tested whether fully visible bodily expressions displayed by a performer from the Kreung community were recognized by North American participants.
+In a separate study, Parkinson and colleagues (Parkinson et al., 2017, study 1) tested whether fully visible bodily expressions displayed by a performer from the Kreung community were recognized by North American participants.
 These displays were not developed in a systematic way, and thus represented one Kreung individual's beliefs about the movements involved in each expression.
 The study's finding, that several Kreung displays were reliably recognized by Americans, is therefore informative but addresses a somewhat different question than the present research.

 The current research, in contrast, tests whether individuals living in a small-scale traditional society recognize fully visible bodily displays of emotion that have been validated to be recognizable among Western populations (de Gelder & Van den Stock, 2011).
-In doing so, it adds to a small but growing literature suggesting that nonverbal behavior beyond the face may constitute a universal feature of emotion communication (e.g., Sauter, Eisner, Ekman, & Scott, 2010).
+In doing so, it adds to a small but growing literature suggesting that nonverbal behavior beyond the face may constitute a universal feature of emotion communication (e.g., Sauter et al., 2010).
 Although prior studies examined similar questions for facial expressions of emotion, little research has examined this issue for bodily expressions, and, in fact, several early researchers suggested that bodily expressions are unlikely to generalize across cultures (Ekman & Friesen, 1967).
 The present research challenges this assumption.